kilroy-code/flexstore/docs/risks.md

 - Each group of keys enumerates the tags that are the constituent members of that group.
 - Exchanging data with a relay or peer does allow the other software to know what data you already have in your possession.
 A [malicious relay](https://en.wikipedia.org/wiki/Honeypot_(computing)) might record that information.

 An app may choose to allow humans to create multiple identities for different groups, or even multiple identities within a group.
-It is possible to securely demonstrate online that to a human that you are are the person identified by two or more such identities.
-However, this leaves a public trail of activity that can analyzed to infer a relationship between tags and to the timing of (online or offline) activity.
+It is possible to securely demonstrate online that to a human that you are the person identified by two or more such identities.
+However, this leaves a public trail of activity that can be analyzed to infer a relationship between tags and to the timing of (online or offline) activity.

 This software allows the encrypted content and its analyzable metadata to be shared in three ways:
 1. Through public relay servers, where the metadata and the fact of the tags' existence is open to anyone.